-As with all treatment, SLT carries some risks and complications.
+As with all forms of treatment, MDLT carries some risks and complications.
 It is important that we tell you about these risks so that you have the information you need to make a decision about it.

-SLT has a safety track record for over two decades; however, there are some rare side effects that may occur:
+MDLT is seen as a safe and effective treatment; however, there are some rare side effects that may occur:

 - Your vision may be blurred for a few hours after the treatment.
-However, the chance of your vision being permanently affected from SLT is extremely small.
+However, the chance of your vision being permanently affected from MDLT is extremely small.
 If you are concerned that your vision is not returning to normal, please contact the Urgent Referral Clinic.
 Due to this, you are also advised not to drive yourself to the hospital, as you may be unable to drive home. - It is possible that the pressure in your eye may increase immediately after the treatment.
 We will give you special eye drops to prevent this from happening.

-Unlike some glaucoma medications, with SLT there are no reports of allergic reactions or side effects that affect your whole body.
-Other complications may include inflammation, a headache, iritis (inflammation of the iris in your eye), swelling of the cornea, conjunctivitis or eye pain.
+Other complications may include inflammation, unstable eye pressure, a headache, iritis (inflammation of the iris in your eye), swelling of the cornea, conjunctivitis or eye pain.